ocaml/ocaml.org/data/tutorials/getting-started/gs_02_how_to_write_an_ocaml_program.md

 My name is Minimo
 ```

-Note that `minimo.exe` is not a file name.
+> Note: `minimo.exe` is not a file name.
 This is how Dune is told to compile the `minimo.ml` file using OCaml's native compiler instead of the bytecode compiler.
 As a fun fact, note that an empty file is valid OCaml syntax.
 You can use that to reduce `minimo` even more; of course, it will not display anything, but it will be a valid project!

 ## Conclusion